DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 ####Naming Conventions

-Choose one of the conventions below for each type of entity in your code, and stick to it!
+Choose one of the conventions below for each type of entity in your code and stick to it!

 Variables, functions, methods, packages, modules:
 ```